 Finding a Unique Engagement Ring That’s Right for You

 When it comes to finding a unique engagement ring for your special someone, consider their style and personality.
 Do you think they would like a bold gemstone ring or a more minimalist eternity wedding band with lab created diamond simulants?
 Before you can choose their non diamond engagement ring, take a moment to consider their personal style and choose a ring that complements who they really are as a person.

 Fun fact: 95% of proposers report paying for an engagement ring on their own, while only 3% say that they helped their partner with some kind of financial contribution.

 We have countless non-diamond engagement ring options available at Diamond Nexus.
 Don’t limit yourself to what’s merely traditional.
+If you want something truly one-of-a-kind, you can also go for a custom engagement ring by Diamond Nexus.
 Look at your options and go with what makes your heart smile, even if it’s not a diamond!

 *Here at Diamond Nexus, we strive to provide valuable information while being clear and honest about our products.
 The Nexus Diamond™ alternative is a patented lab created diamond simulate that, among all simulants, most closely imitates the look, weight and wear of a diamond, with two exceptions – it is absolutely perfect in every way, and it costs significantly less.
 Price points and environmental facts expressed in this blog were taken from popular online retailers and may vary.
 Learn more about the environmental impact of mining by visiting our blog.